pedro-moreira-ibm/bob-workshop/lab1/README.md

 ### 2.1: Understanding Bob Modes

 Bob has several distinct modes, each optimized for different tasks.
-The three built-in modes you'll use in this lab are:
+The built-in modes you'll use in this lab are:

 #### 🎯 Plan Mode
 **When to use**: Planning, designing, strategizing